bricker0/choropleth_map/README.md

 c. number of decimal places
 d. type of classification
 e. number of classes
 f.
-Change class values, labels, specific color swatches
+Change class values, labels, and specific color swatches

 First, right-click the world shapefile that has your new attributes attached - whatever you named it.
 Then click properties-->Symbology

 In this new window in the top dropdown box change from a single value to "graduated" in the next box labeled value, (a)select the attribute for which you wish to represent in your map.

-Next select the legend format - (b) color ramp - You may use this <a href="https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3">color selecting tool to help</a> you figure out the best color scheme for your map.
+Next, select the legend format - (b) color ramp - You may use this <a href="https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3">color selecting tool to help</a> you figure out the best color scheme for your map.

-(c)how many decimals.
-I would say zero decimals.
+(c)how many decimals?
+I recommend zero decimals.
 Decimal is labeled as a "precision" number.
 It is a dropdown menu.

 Then select the (d) type of  (remember basic statistics - here is a <a href="https://www.axismaps.com/guide/data/data-classification/">great overview related to choropleth maps</a>) you would like to apply to your data (remember this heavily influences the message - you may come back and reclassify a few times until you get the picture you are trying to communicate).